Banqueting House: Interior

 The term Banqueting House was something of a misnomer.
 The hall within the house was, in fact, used not only for banqueting, but also royal receptions, ceremonies, and the performance of masques.
-The entertainments given there would have been among the finest in Europe, for, during this period, England was considered the area's leading musical country.
-On 5 January 1617, Pocahontas and Tomocomo were brought before the king at the Banqueting House, at a performance of Ben Jonson's masque The Vision of Delight.
+The entertainments given there would have been among the finest in Europe, for, during this period, England was considered its leading musical country.
+On 5 January 1617, Pocahontas and Tomocomo were brought before the King at the Banqueting House, at a performance of Ben Jonson's masque The Vision of Delight.
 According to John Smith, James I was so unprepossessing, neither Pocahontas nor Tomocomo realized whom they had met until it was explained to them afterward.
 Such masques were later augmented with French musicians, whom Queen Henrietta Maria, the wife of Charles I, brought to the court.
-The masques began a slow decline, however, after the death in 1625 of Orlando Gibbons, who ironically died on a trip to meet the newly married Henrietta Maria and her musicians.
+The masques began a slow decline, however, after the death in 1625 of Orlando Gibbons, who died on a trip to meet the newly married Henrietta Maria and her musicians.

 Inside the building is a single two-storey, double-cube room.
 The double-cube, in which the length of the room is twice its equal width and height, is another Palladianism, where all proportions are mathematically related.
 At the upper level, the room is surrounded by what is sometimes mistakenly referred to as a minstrels' gallery.
 While musicians may have played from this vantage point, its true purpose was to admit an audience; at the time of the Banqueting House's construction, kings still lived in "splendour and state", or publicly.
 The less exalted and the general public would be permitted to crowd the gallery in order to watch the king dine.
 The lower status of those in the gallery was emphasised by the lack of an internal staircase, the gallery only being accessible by an external staircase.
 The building was, however, later extended to accommodate an internal staircase.